Martijn van de Zuidwind

 Thumbnail showing a close up of a stepper and a feedback message.

-By following the Jobs to be Done model, we focussed most of the redesigned interactions around the goals users have.
+By following the Jobs to be Done model, we focused most of the redesigned interactions around the goals users have.

 Thumbnail showing part of the sprint team during a usability test.